 Queen Nzinga was born sometime between 1580 and 1583.
 She was one of several children of Ngola (king) Kia Samba, who ruled over the Ndongo and Matamba Kingdoms.
 Her father, Ngola Kiluanji Kia Samba, reigned during a time of constant conflict with the Portuguese, who'd arrived in Angola in the late 14th century.
 Her brother, … Continue reading The More You Know: Queen Nzinga

 The Golden Age of Greece is a time period most well known for the flourishing of arts and sciences.
 The magnificent Parthenon was erected as both a pious symbol to the gods, and as a symbol of the wealth and superiority of Athenian culture.
 You may know of the general Pericles, who ushered democracy into … Continue reading The More You Know: Aspasia of Miletus

-A Brief Summation of a Facebook Debate on the Duality of the Christian God by Bernice Yesterday was just like any other day.
+A Brief Summation of a Facebook Debate on the Duality of the Christian God Yesterday was just like any other day.
 I was scrolling through my Facebook feed, liking memes, and laughing at nonsensical videos.
 I stopped scrolling at the sight of this meme: It intrigued me.
 It made me stop, and think.
 I shared … Continue reading Interpreting Biblical Rape